Airdrop Alpha

 Bonus Campaign (mainnet activity)2.5%Active.
 The pool this guide covers.

-One detail in the Bonus Campaign worth flagging.
+One detail in the Bonus Campaign to flag.
 Per coverage of the original tokenomics, the top 5,000 mainnet participants can earn up to 2x their original Sonar allocation.
 A non-trivial slice of the 2.5% may be reserved for existing Sonar buyers who farm aggressively, not freely competed for by every new wallet.
 MegaETH has not published the exact split.
 Expect to compete with both new entrants and a layer of pre-existing token holders running their boosters at full stack.

-The featured set rotates approximately every five days.
 These are the apps the team is spotlighting for the current wave, and they are the obvious picks for your three weekly selections since that is where the booster multiplier earns the most.
-The grid below hydrates from MegaETH's live feed.

 Currently featured on Terminal